 - how you approach questions designed to make you think in interviews - our interviewers will work closely with you to assess your suitability for the challenges of Cambridge Computer Science.

 At King's, we are looking for promise and potential.
 So although existing and predicted grades form a central criterion for admissions, we are careful to interpret grades in light of your personal and educational background.
 We assess each application individually.
 We are interested to learn about your existing knowledge and skills, but we endeavour also to find out how you would deal with the new materials and ideas you would encounter at Cambridge.

 Resources and events

 - We provide general advice about developing your interests.

-- If your school does not offer Further Maths, you may be able to get support through the Further Mathematics Support Network.
+- If your school does not offer Further Maths, you may be able to get support through the Further Maths Support Network.
 See the flowchart.

-- There are Maths extension resources on the NRICH website.
-See particularly the explanation of 'rich' tasks, and PhysNRICH if you study Physics.
+- See Maths extension resources on the NRICH website.
+In particular the explanation of 'rich' tasks, and PhysNRICH if you study Physics.

 - Events which may be of interest in the year before you apply include Oxford and Cambridge Student Conferences, CU Masterclasses, CU Science Festival, Headstart, and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.